Ollie-C/ollie-c/README.md

 [![MasterHead](https://raw.githubusercontent.com/Ollie-C/ollie-c/main/banner.png)](https://github.com/Ollie-C)

 <p align="center">👋 I'm a London-based developer with a passion for creating unique, seamless apps that hold altruistic value and that motivate and inspire.
-I am seasoned Tokyo morning commuter, long-time gamer and enjoyer of scenic mountains</p>
+I am a seasoned Tokyo morning commuter, long-time gamer and enjoyer of mountains</p>

-### Where am I [update 03/24]?
+### Where am I [update 08/24]?

 As of April 2023, I began working full-time as a software developer for an awesome creative agency.
 My focus turned to the job for a good period of time and the team there uses Gitlab.
 Myvu (my side project) had to be put on hold.
 The moment I found my feet (and some time at the weekend), my son was born into the world.
-Now my focus is on him.
-(As you read this, you may notice my most recent Spotify song is a white noise track, this is not related to getting him to sleep at night, I am just a big of the white noise scene in music)

-As I find a balance between work and life (I am VERY close (I think)), I will work my way back here onto to some more cool dev projects.
+He's now 8 months old and has sent me into overdrive (25 hours a day, 26 of which are spent looking after him) but for whatever reason, life is starting to settle again.

+My work life has made me a better coder.
+Having said that, yesterday I found out the hard way why we should not rush our git add . + git commit routine because it creates the mythical "git commit ." , destroyer of souls, negater of productivity.

+Somehow I have found time and with that time I'll be restarting Myvu (a movie ranker app).
+After that I have another project, currently with the design team (my wife), that I'd like to give a go.
+One for tea enthusiasts.

 Watch this space.

+              SPACE